shreyshah612/Demo_Repo/README.md

 # This is a Demo for CodeChallenge(3)
-the description of the project in another readme file.
+the description of the project in the readme file.